davidagbaje/davidagbaje/README.md

 - 👋 Hi, I’m @davidagbaje
-- 👀 I’m interested in ML and Ai
+- 👀 I’m interested in ML and AI
 - 🌱 I’m currently learning ML with Python
 - 💞️ I’m looking to collaborate on any backend project
 - 📫 How to reach me agbaje.david17@gmail.com